 Assumption or Requirement 1 The Substance hierarchy contains concepts that can be used for recording chemical constituents of drug products, food and chemical allergens, adverse reactions, toxicity or poisoning information, and physicians and nursing orders.
 Concepts from this hierarchy represent general substances and chemical constituents of Pharmaceutical / biologic product (product) which are in a separate hierarchy.
 However, sub-hierarchies of Substance also include but are not limited to: Body substance (substance) (concepts to represent body substances) and Diagnostic substance (substance) .
-Examples of Substance concepts: Insulin (substance)Methane (substance) Chromatin (substance) Albumin (substance) Endorphin (substance) Paracetamol (substance) 2 Concept model conforms to description logic principles, including use of the classifier to organize the concepts in the hierarchy where appropriate Top level concepts in the hierarchy will primarily be grouper concepts for both the stated and inferred view 3 Concept model includes attributes necessary to define concepts where appropriate to ensure consistent and reproducible modeling of concepts 4 Concepts representing dispositions in the Substance hierarchy shall be sufficiently defined using proximal primitive modeling methodology unless explicitly noted as an exception in the editorial guidelines Additional information about proximal primitive modeling can be found in the SNOMED CT Editorial Guide Inclusion of intermediate primitives or manually maintained IS A relationships will pagatively impact the ability to maintain the content and to identify. negatively impact the ability to maintain the content and to identify equivalencies; further information can be found in the SNOMED CT Editorial Guide. equivalencies, further information can be found in the SNOMED CT Editorial duide.
+Examples of Substance concepts: Insulin (substance)Methane (substance) Chromatin (substance) Albumin (substance) Endorphin (substance) Paracetamol (substance) 2 Concept model conforms to description logic principles, including use of the classifier to organize the concepts in the hierarchy where appropriate Top level concepts in the hierarchy will primarily be grouper concepts for both the stated and inferred view 3 Concept model includes attributes necessary to define concepts where appropriate to ensure consistent and reproducible modeling of concepts 4 Concepts representing dispositions in the Substance hierarchy shall be sufficiently defined using proximal primitive modeling methodology unless explicitly noted as an exception in the editorial guidelines Additional information about proximal primitive modeling can be found in the SNOMED CT Editorial Guide Inclusion of intermediate primitives or manually maintained IS A relationships will agree the positive to preside in the content and to identify.
+The property of the positive to preside in the content and to identify.
+The property of the positive to preside in the content and to identify. negatively impact the ability to maintain the content and to identify equivalencies; further information can be found in the SNOMED CT Editorial Guide.

-Scope of Content
+Scope of Content WIPEDGUIDE-217 - COMPLETED